 - 1. Copy the certificates received from a proper CA to the SIMP server. - 2.
-Add the certificates for the node to the key distribution directory in site\files. - (a) Make the directory under the key distribution directory for the client's certificates using the client's certname. - (b) Copy the official public and private certificates to that directory.
+Add the certificates for the node to the key distribution directory in site\files/. - (a) Make the directory under the key distribution directory for the client's certificates using the client's certname. - (b) Copy the official public and private certificates to that directory.

-For example to install certificates for a system named mycomputer.my.domain into the simp environment:
+For example, to install certificates for a system named mycomputer.my.domain into the production environment:

-- 3. Create and populate the CA certificates directory. - (a) Make the CA directory, cacerts.

-(b) Copy the root CA public certificates into cacerts in Privacy Enhanced Mail (PEM) format, one per file.
+- 3. Create and populate the CA certificates directory. - (a) Make the CA directory, cacerts/. - (b) Copy the root CA public certificates into cacerts/ in PEM format, one per file.

 '''

-cd /var/simp/environments/simp/site_files/pki_files/files/keydist
+cd /var/simp/environments/production/site_files/pki_files/files/keydist

 mkdir cacerts

 cd cacerts

 for file in .pem; do ln -s $file 'openssl x509 -in $file -hash -noout'.0; done

 '''